kotek14/extensionadder/README.md

 I could have spent 20 minutes renaming them one by one, but I decided to spend 2 hours to write this, since I didn't find anything with this functionality.

 ### Good things to know
-+ I have no idea which extensions YOU need.
++ I have no idea which extensions you personally need.
 If you need something - feel free to look up the mime type and add a mime:extension pair in the dictionary.
-How?
-Same as everything else, just use your brain.
-Just a bit.
 + This tool doesn't touch any files with extensions.

 ### Dependencies